 Depending on the choice of front seats, the Impala holds either five or six occupants.
 Nuance sandstone leather seating with French seams on the center cushions is available.
 The seats have firmer cushions and increased lumbar support.

-An all-new instrument panel wraps into the door panels; its double-hump design is reminiscent of early Corvettes.
+The instrument panel wraps into the door panels; its double-hump design is reminiscent of early Corvettes.
 All Impalas except the SS offer a choice of trim: either a wood-trimmed look or a sportier brushed sterling appearance.
 The Impala SS has a patterned trim panel.
-The glove box is 20 percent larger than before, and trunk space totals 18.6 cubic feet.
+Trunk space totals 18.6 cubic feet.

 General Motors' OnStar communication system is standard, and an available Directions and Connections service gives audio turn-by-turn directions from an OnStar operator.
 Manual dual-zone climate control and a remote starter that can warm or cool the car prior to entry are available.
 Cruise control buttons are mounted on the steering wheel, and auxiliary radio controls are optional, as are heated seats, leather upholstery and power front seats.